cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-After merging the datasets the new synthesis dataset still contains many columns
+After merging the datasets the new synthesis dataset still contains many
-not required for the analysis that can be dropped.
-To analyse the dataset of
+columns not required for the analysis that can be dropped.
+To analyse the
-system N retention we require the information about species diversity in the
+dataset of system N retention we need information about the species diversity
-plots and the information about which plot is placed in which block from the
+in the plots and about which plot is placed in which block from the design
-design dataset.
-'Species diversity' is used as a factor containing three levels (1,2,4 species mixtures).
+dataset.
+'Species diversity' is used as a factor containing three levels (1,2,4
-The response variables have been checked for normality with `qqplot` and
+species mixtures).
+The response variables have been checked for normality with
-transformed (box below).
+`qqplot` and transformed (box below).

 ```r